manjuanth3094/manjuanth3094/README.md

 <h2> Hi 👋, I’m Manjunath !</h2>

+# A Passionate Web Developer living in Bangalore.

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔌 &nbsp; My GOAL: work as a professional UX Engineer/Front-end Developer in a vibrant Tech company.
-- 🕸️ &nbsp; quick learner and ready to face new challenges..
 - 🔭 &nbsp; Currently working on **Front-End Development (Javascript, React, Redux)** .
 - 🌱 &nbsp; Learning more about technologies that go into building **Full Stack Applications**.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🕸️ &nbsp; quick learner and ready to face new challenges..

 ### Sparetime: :parrot:

 -  I like to visit cinemas, walking in nature, reading books and travelling.
--  Enjoying with family and learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.
+-  Enjoying with family and learning new things related to web development is what keeps me alive and kicking.
 ---

 <h3>🛠 Tech Stack</h3>